rjoberon/dsat/_posts/2005-03-26-decoding-the-city-database.markdown

      Selfkant       : 1128882 : 5610221 :  4068213.0 : 5665063.0 :  468978 :  55734
      Deschka        : 2890943 : 5620266 :  4704306.0 : 5688157.0 :  445878 : 691830

 (BTW: these are the most northern, southern, western and eastern cities inside D-Sat.)
-The first two values file_E/file_N are extracted by me from the dsatnord.mp file, the second two values screen_E/screen_N are shown on the screen and the third two values are from the markers, I put on the city-location.
+The first two values file_E/file_N are extracted by me from `dsatnord.mp`, the second two values screen_E/screen_N are shown on the screen and the third two values are from the markers, I put on the city location.

 ### Help!

 If you have ideas that could help to decode any of that coordinates, [I](https://amor.cms.hu-berlin.de/~jaeschkr/) would be glad to hear from you.
-I\'m also interested in information regarding the rumour, that the pictures in D-Sat1 are very badly geo-referenced and so it is impossible to get correct coordinates.
+I\'m also interested in information regarding the rumour that the pictures in D-Sat 1 are very badly geo-referenced and so it is impossible to get correct coordinates.

-### [Current development status]{#below}
+### Current development status

 Thanks to Mikael Rekola, because he pointed out that the coordinates in the city database could also be stored as (long) floating